 To conclude: according to Russell Kirk, genuine education coveys normative wisdom through the study of authorities.
 With Cardinal Newman and T.S.
 Eliot, Kirk subscribed to Conscience, the Bible, the Church, and Antiquity as legitimate authorities.(Enemies of the Permanent Things, 58) We should not fool ourselves about modern education.
 If it does not open up a vision more than scientific, more than nihilistic, it will never reveal those transcendent realities that are our endowment and our patrimony.

 This essay in our series of “Timeless Essays” was first published here in October 2013.
-Books on or by Russell Kirk may be found in The Imaginative Conservative Bookstore.
 This essay was originally presented at the October 2013 regional meeting of The Philadelphia Society.

 Immediately after my presentation, Robert Young (editor of Modern Age and one of the speakers at the “Permanent Things” conference) pointed out to me that in using the word gender for sex, I had capitulated to the radicals.
 I agree.
 There are two sexes, male and female.
 This is another permanent thing.
 See Genesis 1.27.